belinda-galiano/projects/api-drills/README.md

- Build websites with HTML, CSS, and JavaScript
+ - Build websites with HTML, CSS, and JavaScript.
- Make pages dynamic with APIs
+ - Make pages dynamic with APIs.

+ *I am a current student at Galvanize in the Web Development Immersive course.
+These are the projects I have completed.*